- Safari Explorer

 Leave it to the Captain and crew to seek out and unveil the best opportunities the islands hold in store today.
 Dramatic volcanic backdrops, marine life sightings, and chances for snorkeling, kayaking, and paddle boarding are all possible!

 Fringed by coconut palms, Honomalino Bay offers a morning of snorkeling, paddle boarding, and kayaking.
 Discover a diversity of colorful corals, sponges, and tropical fishes revealed in the bay.
-Explore lava tubes, kayak, and tour by skiff tours as the day ends in Opihihali—an area known to be favored by marine mammals.
-In the evening, anchor at an offshore location to search for and night snorkel with Giant Pacific Manta rays.
+In the evening, anchor at an offshore location to night snorkel with Giant Pacific Manta Rays.

 Skiff to Kealakekua Bay, where Captain Cook was slain in 1779, for some of the island’s best snorkeling.
 Stroll through Kailua-Kona at your own pace, and uncover the charm of this historic town.
 Celebrate the evening with a farewell Captain’s Dinner and photographic recap of your adventure.